Healthcare Cost Control

 ER vs. Clinic: What Is the Difference?

-Emergency rooms are designed for
+Emergency rooms are for

 • Chest pain